ElMagdo/EloquentJavascriptExercises/Chapter4/ReadMe4.md

 9]`.
 Make sure it also works with negative step values so that `range(5, 2, -1)` produces `[5, 4, 3, 2]`.

-Reversing an array
+# Reversing an array

-Arrays have a reverse method that changes the array by inverting the order in which its elements appear.
-For this exercise, write two functions, reverseArray and reverseArrayInPlace .
-The first, reverseArray , takes an array as argument and produces a new array that has the same elements in the inverse order.
-The second, reverseArrayInPlace , does what the reverse method does: it modifies the array given as argument by reversing its elements.
-Neither may use the standard reverse method.
+Arrays have a *reverse method* that changes the array by inverting the order in which its elements appear.
+For this exercise, write two functions, `reverseArray` and `reverseArrayInPlace`.
+The first, **reverseArray**, takes an array as argument and produces a new array that has the same elements in the inverse order.
+The second, **reverseArrayInPlace**, does what the reverse method does: it modifies the array given as argument by reversing its elements. **Neither may use the standard reverse method**.
 Thinking back to the notes about side effects and pure functions in the previous chapter, which variant do you expect to be useful in more situations?
 Which one runs faster?

 A list
 Objects, as generic blobs of values, can be used to build all sorts of data struc- tures.
 A common data structure is the list (not to be confused with array).
 A